The mass distribution of stars stripped in binaries: The effect of metallicity: Models

 Each grid is made up of 40 models, with initial masses logarithmically spaced between $M_{\rm init} =$ 2 and 100 M$_\odot$.
-They are computed at least until central helium depletion, thus covering $\sim 99\%$ of the stellar lifetime.
+They were computed at least until central helium depletion, thus covering $\sim 99\%$ of the stellar lifetime.